fataik1/fataik1.github.io/_posts/2015-02-28-test-markdown.md

 title: Are you Actually getting enough Sleep?
 subtitle: >-
-  My portfolio project will be an analysis on Sleep and to see how if the hours you sleep can affectyour tiredness level and see if you eat breakfast which is the most important meal of the day!
+  My portfolio project will be an analysis on Sleep and to see how if the hours you sleep can affect your tiredness level and see if you eat breakfast which is the most important meal of the day!
 gh-repo: daattali/beautiful-jekyll
 gh-badge:
   - star